jwillemsen/saj_collector/README.md

 First install [ruby](https://www.ruby-lang.org) on your system through your favorite package manager.
 On Windows download and install ruby from [Rubyinstaller](http://www.rubyinstaller.org).

-Install it by running the following command from a linux shell or windows command prompt
+Install saj_collector by running the following command from a linux shell or windows command prompt

     gem install saj_collector